 North Atlantic Right Whale Calving Season Archive

 Every year, scientists closely monitor the birth of North Atlantic right whales during the annual calving season.
-Below is an archive of mother-calf pairs identified during the 2021 and 2022 calving seasons.
+Below is an archive of mother-calf pairs identified during the 2021-2023 calving seasons.

 The endangered North Atlantic right whale population has been in decline since 2010.
-With fewer than 350 individuals remaining, including fewer than 70 breeding females, every single mother and calf pair are vital to this species' recovery.
+There are approximately 360 individuals remaining, including fewer than 70 reproductively active females.
+Human impacts continue to threaten the survival of this species.

 A number of government agencies and partners conduct surveys to monitor the locations and health of North Atlantic right whales during their calving season, which begins in mid-November and runs through mid-April.
 Many of the images in this gallery were captured during survey efforts by the Army Corps of Engineers, Coast Guard, Navy, NOAA, Georgia Department of Natural Resources, Clearwater Marine Aquarium, Florida Fish and Wildlife Conservation Commission, and New England Aquarium.